Roll of Honour Project-ABBPAST

 2. Houses & Families - Book_2_Houses_and_Families.pdf

 This volume is the story of Abbotskerswell's houses and the people who lived in them, from the old thatched cottages through to the new estates.
 We explain the importance to village of the Hares and Dences at Court Grange, the Creeds at The Manor House and the Henleys at Mallands House.

 3. Religion & Education - Book_3_Religion_and_Education.pdf

-Our third volume relates the events surrounding the various religious buildings and activities that the village has seen over the centuries, with stories of assaults by Vicars and secretive religious organisations.
+Our third volume relates the events surrounding the various religious buildings and activities that the village has seen over the centuries, with stories of assaults on Vicars and secretive religious organisations.
 The history of village education is told from the early 19th century to the present day, with the first proper school buildings of 1875 still being used.

 4. Pubs Clubs & Governance - Book_4_Pubs,_Clubs_and_Governace.pdf

 This volume completes the initial four booklets in the series.
 It tells the story of the five public houses that have been in the parish, before going on to relate the social background to the clubs and events that provided the entertainment in a working community.
 The story of the original Parish Council comes next, and then the volume ends by the telling the story of some of the men who lived in the village, both important and infamous; yes the story of John 'Babbacombe' Lee is told here.